frankhuettner/powerindices/README.md

 ## Examples
-This [example.py](https://github.com/frankhuettner/powerindices/blob/master/example.py) offers some examples, e.g. the powerindices for the UN Security Council.
-To this end, the quota is set to 39 and the weights are [7, 7, 7, 7, 7, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1], where the veto powers have 7 and the nonpermanent members have weight 1.
+This [example.py](https://github.com/frankhuettner/powerindices/blob/master/example.py) offers some examples.
+### The powerindices for the UN Security Council
+Here, the quota is set to 39 and

+the weights are [7, 7, 7, 7, 7, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1],

+where the veto powers have 7 and the nonpermanent members have weight 1.

+Alternatively, set quota = 5, weights = [1,1,1,1,1,0,0,0,0,0,0,0,0,0,0] and minimalWinningCoalitionSize=16.

-Also, the powerindices for the EU Council can be computed computable: the quota is 65% of the population and the weight of every country is the population of this country.
-Moreover, the minimal size of a winning coalition must be specified: setting minimalWinningCoalitionSize=16 ensures that only coalitions with at least 16 members (i.e., 55% of the countries) are winning.
+### The powerindices for the EU Council
+Can be computed as well: the quota is 65% of the population and the weight of every country is the population of this country.
+Moreover, the minimal size of a winning coalition must be specified: setting `minimalWinningCoalitionSize=16` ensures that only coalitions with at least 16 members (i.e., 55% of the countries) are winning.

 ## Installation
-If you haven't installed python yet, get it from https://www.anaconda.com/download/.
-After installation, you can start the application Spyder which is a convinient tool to start with.
+If you haven't installed python yet, get it, e.g. from https://www.anaconda.com/download/.

+*Option 1)* It's just one file, so installation of the powerindices package necessary:
+..* Just download and copy powerindices.py and example.py into the same folder.
+..* Open example.py, e.g. using the application *Spyder* that comes with *Anaconda*.
-Option 1) No installation of the powerindices package necessary: Just copy powerindices.py and example.py into the same folder.
-Open example.py.
-There you see how the command `import powerindices` allows to use the functions to compute the indices.
+..* There you see how the command `import powerindices` allows to use the functions to compute the indices if powerindices.py is in the same folder.
 If you run the example.py, it will run the computation for the UN Security Council.

-Option 2) To install the tool, run `pip install powerindices`
+*Option 2)* To install the tool, run `pip install powerindices` in your terminal.
+If you use anaconda, run the command in the [Anaconda Promt](https://www.quora.com/How-do-I-start-the-anaconda-command-prompt).

 ## Usage
+After installation, you can start the application Spyder which is a convinient tool to start with.
+A video tutorial is coming soon.

-### From within R
+## Usage from within R
 You can use this tool from within R by help of [reticulate](https://github.com/rstudio/reticulate).
 To this end,
-* Install the package *powerindices* in your python environment running the command `pip install powerindices in your terminal
+* Install the package *powerindices* in your python environment running the command `pip install powerindices` in your terminal
 * Install [reticulate](https://github.com/rstudio/reticulate)
 * call the package *powerindices* from within R and make sure to send integers, e.g., the following will store the CSIs for the UN Security Council in the list `csis
     ```